Subhojitd/Landing-Page-Bengali-Food-Website/README.md

 ## Getting Started

-To view the landing page, simply navigate to the provided URL: [Bengali Food Delivery Landing Page]([https://www.example.com](https://bong-appetite.netlify.app/))
+To view the landing page, simply navigate to the provided URL:https://bong-appetite.netlify.app/

 ## Technologies Used